-The chart below identifies our product candidates pipeline, their current status and expected timing for the upcoming milestones.
-We do not have any product approved or available for sale, our product candidates are still in the preclinical and clinical development stages, and we have not generated any revenue from product sales.
+The chart below identifies our product candidates' pipeline, their current status and expected timing for the upcoming milestones.
+We do not have any products approved or available for sale, our product candidates are still in the preclinical and clinical development stages, and we have not generated any revenue from product sales.

-- (1) BX001 is intended to be developed and commercialized as a cosmetic - (2) In November 2020, BiomX announced the consolidation of its IBD and PSC programs to develop one broad host range product candidate for both IBD and PSC, designated BX003 (replacing a previous phage product candidate for IBD named BX002)
+(1) In November 2020, we announced the consolidation of our IBD and PSC programs to develop one broad host range product candidate for both IBD and PSC, designated BX003 (replacing a previous phage product candidate for IBD named BX002)